MicrosoftDocs/dynamics365smb-docs/financials/LocalFunctionality/Norway/how-to-set-up-customers-for-ehf.md

 ---
-    title: How to: Set Up Customers for EHF | Microsoft Docs
+    title: How to Set Up Customers for EHF | Microsoft Docs
     description: To create Elektronisk Handelsformat (EHF) documents for customers in the public sector, you must add EHF information to the relevant customers.
     services: project-madeira
     documentationcenter: ''